sindresorhus/normalize-url/readme.md

 Type: `boolean`\
 Default: `true`

 Remove a sole `/` pathname in the output.
-This option is independant of `removeTrailingSlash`.
+This option is independent of `removeTrailingSlash`.

 ```js
 normalizeUrl('https://sindresorhus.com/');